 Just like adults, kids will need a helmet and a bell or horn on their bike.
 Other accessories to consider to make riding for your child more enjoyable are a water bottle and cage, streamers for the handlebars, lights for the wheels or spoke covers, a light for the front of the bike if they plan to ride around dusk, front basket or handlebar bag, biking gloves, and sunglasses!

-If you do not have a local bike shop near you, you can always reach out to a Cycling Expert at Curated who will not only help walk you through these steps on determining your child’s proper bike size, but can also help you in the selection of the right bike and accessories.
+Local bike shops are a great resource to learn more about bikes for your kids, or to check out a few bikes in person!
+They can walk you through these steps on determining your child’s proper bike size, but can also help you in the selection of the right bike and accessories.
 Cycling is a wonderful activity for the entire family to enjoy!
 My fondest memories as a child were those of my family doing group bike rides on some of the newly converted rail trails in southern Wisconsin—treat your kiddo to the same memories!
+To explore more Cycling articles as you pursue your journey in the sport, check out the Expert Journal here on Curated.